Have you thought about your 2021 resolutions yet?

 - Time – What’s your time frame for reaching your goal?

-Being able to visualize your resolutions for 2020 is a fun step, and it’s one that will help you stay motivated.
+Being able to visualize your resolutions is a fun step, and it’s one that will help you stay motivated.

 When you physically jot down your resolutions, you are more likely to commit them to memory.
 You should write down each of your resolutions and why they are important to you.